 Fetal/neonatal adverse reactions

 Oral doses of hydrocodone bitartrate up to 25 mg/kg/day in rats and 50 mg/kg/day in rabbits, equivalent to 2 and 10 times an adult human dose of 100 mg/day, respectively on a mg/m2 basis, did not result in any fetal malformations.
 Fetuses of rabbits administered oral doses of 75 mg/kg/day hydrocodone bitartrate (15 times an adult human dose of 100 mg/day on a mg/m2 basis) during the period of organogenesis exhibited an increased number of malformations consisting of umbilical hernia, and irregularly shaped bones (ulna, femur, tibia and/or fibula).
-In addition, oral hydrocodone bitartrate reduced fetal weights at doses greater than or equal to 25 mg/kg/day (equivalent to approximately 2 times an adult human dose of 100 mg/day on a mg/m2 basis).
+Maternal toxicity was evident at this dose (decreased body weight).
+In addition, oral hydrocodone bitartrate reduced fetal weights at doses greater than or equal to 25 mg/kg/day (equivalent to approximately 5 times an adult human dose of 100 mg/day on a mg/m2 basis).
 Delays in fetal skeletal maturation (reduced ossification of hyoid bodies and xiphoid bones) were seen following dosing with 75 mg/kg/day (a dose equivalent to 15 times an adult human dose of 100 mg/day on a mg/m2 basis).

-Hydrocodone bitartrate administered orally to female rats at oral doses of 10 and 25 mg/kg/day during gestation and lactation resulted in pups which were noted as cold to touch and caused a reduction in fetal viability (increases in the number of stillborn pups and/or pups dying postpartum), and pup weight.
+Hydrocodone bitartrate administered orally to female rats at oral doses of 10 and 25 mg/kg/day during gestation and lactation resulted in pups which were noted as cold to touch and caused a reduction in fetal viability (increases in the number of stillborn pups and/or pups dying postpartum).
 The doses causing these effects were equivalent to approximately 1 and 2.4 times an adult human dose of 100 mg/day, on a mg/m2 basis.
-Nursing was reduced in pups of mothers administered 25 mg/kg/day.
-Decreased body weight/body weight gain and food consumption were seen in male pups delivered by mothers given 25 mg/kg/day.
+Nursing was reduced in pups of mothers administered 25 mg/kg/day which correlated with decreased body weight/body weight gain and food consumption in male pups.
+Minimal maternal toxicity was evident at 25 mg/kg (decreased body weight).

-Low concentrations of hydrocodone and hydromorphone in breast milk of nursing mothers using hydrocodone for postpartum pain control have been reported in published literature.a Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue ZOHYDRO ER, taking into account the importance of the drug to the mother.
 Infants exposed to ZOHYDRO ER through breast milk should be monitored for excess sedation and respiratory depression.
-Withdrawal symptoms can occur in breast-fed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.a
+Withdrawal symptoms can occur in breastfed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.

 8.4 Pediatric Use